flavorjones/mini_portile/README.md

 like to use.

-So, if a user says, "This bug happens on my system that uses libiconv 1.13.1", `mini_portile` should make it easy for you to download, compile and link against libiconv 1.13.1; and run your test suite against it.
+So, if a user says, "This bug happens on my system that uses libiconv 1.13.1", `mini_portile2` should make it easy for you to download, compile and link against libiconv 1.13.1; and run your test suite against it.